-BACnet MS/TP to Modbus RTU Case Study for a Trane UC600
+Trane UC600 BACnet MS/TP to Modbus RTU Case Study

-Chipkin QuickServer translated Trane UC600 BACnet MS/TP data into a documented Modbus RTU handoff for Hunton Group in Houston.
+Chipkin QuickServer converted Trane UC600 BACnet MS/TP data into a documented Modbus RTU handoff for a BAS contractor and systems integrator.

-For Hunton Group, the main issue was not whether BACnet MS/TP and Modbus RTU could be bridged.
-It was making sure the Trane UC600 data was presented in the right direction, with the right point definitions, and in a format the downstream Modbus RTU network could use without extra guesswork.
-Chipkin provided a purpose-built Chipkin QuickServer, clarified the workflow early, and delivered up-to-date point documentation that made the next steps easier for the customer team.
+For this systems integrator, the main issue was not whether BACnet MS/TP and Modbus RTU could be bridged.
+It was making sure the Trane UC600 data was presented in the right direction, with the right point definitions, and in a format the downstream Modbus RTU system could poll without extra guesswork.

 At a Glance